nunofachada/simoututils/compare/README.md

 #### Functions for comparing two or more model implementations

+* [output_compare_plot](output_compare_plot.m) - Compare the plots of
+time-series simulation output from two or more model implementations.
+Multiple replications from each implementation are averaged, and an optional moving average filter can be used to smooth the per implementation plots.

 * [stats_compare](stats_compare.m) - Compare focal measures from two or more model implementations by applying the specified statistical tests.